bgamari/AndreasPK.github.io/apkblog/posts/2019-02-01-nub-benchmarks.markdown

 ## Other bits

 I would have expected `Data.Discrimination.nub` to do better.
 Maybe I did something wrong.
-Maybe the constants are just pretty high
+Maybe the constants are just pretty high for this usecase.

 I did NOT check how these perform in combination with list fusion, so that might matter for some code as well.